jberkenbilt/qfs/README.md

 * Go to home system
 * `qfs pull` -- this retrieves changes made on work system

-Note that the presence of the `.qfs/pending/repo/diff` file indicates that you have done a push without doing a pull.
-If you are starting a work session on that site as your primary, you should ways do a pull to have the latest files.
+Note that the presence of the `.qfs/push` file indicates that you have done a push without doing a pull.
+If you are starting a work session on that site as your primary, you should generally do a pull to have the latest files, though `qfs` makes it safe to do multiple pulls without intervening pushes, we can be useful in rare situation when working on more than one system at a time or if you forgot to do a push from another system.
 Under steady state, all but one site would have this file.
 The one that doesn't have it is the active site.
 It's possible to push from the active site and then switch to any other site without having to know in advance which one it is going to be.
 If you do know which site you're going to, you can use the `-save-site` option to send the files locally and